Fo76-Private-Server/Documentation/Packets/Data.md

 Example: 00

-Note: Will only be read in the client if Fragment Count is > 0
+Note: Fragment Number will only be read in the client if Fragment Count is > 0